Cancer Screening Programmes

 Screening programmes in north east London

 Screening programmes save lives.
 In most cases, screening shows that nothing is wrong, giving you peace of mind.
 If something is detected, finding it early makes it easier to treat.
+Find out more about the free screening programmes available in north east London:

 Download an easy read patient leaflet on cancer screening.